Best Welding Safety Glasses Shades 14, 12, 10, 5, 3

 Welding Lens Shade Numbers

 The most important thing to consider when choosing your welding glasses is its shade number.
 Welding safety glasses come in a variety of shades.
 The shade number is an indicator of the darkness of the lens and there are different shades recommended for different types of welding, and the amperage used.
 Some welding processes produce a brighter arc than others, so these require a higher shade number.
 Other types of welding require a lower shade number so that it’s not too dark to see the weld pool.
 As a general guideline, torch brazing and soldering should look at a minimum shade 3, SMAW/Stick welding should be 8-12 depending on the amperage, GMAW/MIG and GTAW/TIG should be minimum 8-10, carbon arc welding should be minimum 14.
 The Occupational Safety and Health Administration (OSHA) have detailed a chart which list the full specifications for each type of welding and the appropriate shade.
+Also check out our guide on welding helmets for further eye protection advice.

 Click one of the links below to find the welder glasses which are best suited to your needs.